 This classification covers any structure that would be used to house more than one family such as an apartment building or a single family unit that has been divided into two separate units, even though it may only appear as one.
 This inventory has identified five structures that would fit this category.
-They include a structure on Main Street, next to Honey Bee'z Market, one located on the corner of Sprague and Shiawassee Street, one on the corner of Grand River Avenue and Beach Street, one on the corner of Lake and Main Streets and the fifth on Shiawassee Street near Sprague.
+They include structures at 206 S. Shiawassee, 202 S. Shiawassee, 115 S. Main Street, 137 N. Main Street, and 209 N. Main Street.